BenNassif/Tweet-Scraping/README.md

 performed worse and acquired the nickname 'Westbrick'.

 ## To Run Code
 Requirement: need your own academic research bearer token from Twitter.
+The tweet scraping file is used to gather all of the tweets, however, I have uploaded csv files containing all of the tweets so it isn't necessary to run this file.
+Use the sentiment analysis notebook to run the sentiment analysis.